Vesilahti

 is water.
 The population density is Data Finland municipality/population density Vesilahti.

 The municipality is unilingually Finnish.
 The name of municipality literally means "water bay".

 The Vesilahti municipality headlined the case of "pink house", which is owned one of local inhabitants, Katri Hakola.
-The municipality didn't agree with her color choice and threatened the homeowner with a 5,000 € penalty if the color of the house didn't change.
+The municipality did not agree with her color choice and threatened the homeowner with a 5,000 € penalty if the color of the house did not change.
 Later, the municipality tended to accept only a slight change in color and abolished the penalty payment.
 The incident sparked emotions on social media and the indignities accused the municipality of "bureaucratic teasing".